Skip to main content

 The summer program is designed for a full research cycle: from formulating an original question through data collection, analysis, and presentation.
 How far a student gets depends on their effort and capacity.

 Students who enjoy research and want to take their project deeper can continue with our free Personal AI Research Mentor software (researchmentor.ai) or enroll in our Fall and Spring semester labs.
-When results are ready, students can publish in our peer-reviewed journal, write for our magazine, present at the SoTS Annual Meeting, or find other ways to communicate their research through external venues.
+When results are ready, students can publish in our peer-reviewed journal, write for our magazine, present at the SoTS Science Conference for Teenagers, or find other ways to communicate their research through external venues.
 All of this builds your research profile.

 Lab enrollment automatically qualifies students for SoTS membership for the duration of the program, including the ability to submit materials for their research profile.